Stephanie041996/members-only-1/README.md

 # members-only

 - This project entails building a members-only app.
 The author of posts are kept secret unless logged
+- In this project, we built an exclusive clubhouse where  members can write anonymous posts.
+- Inside the clubhouse, members can see who the author of a post is but, outside, they can only see the story and wonder who wrote it.

+## Built With

+- Ruby on Rails --v 6.1.3
+- Ruby --v 2.7.2
+- SQL
+- Devise

 ## Getting started